 Conserve Water: The Water District Commissioners have instituted a ban on outside water usage except for use on vegetable and flower gardens.
 This ban is in effect until further notice.
 Thank you for your co-operation.
 Warner Village Water District.

 Main Street paving project began on Wednesday May 27.
 Sidewalk, ramp downs, and catch basin work to begin in the following two weeks.
 There are areas in the sidewalk where you will be unable to walk.
 There will be activity for the next few weeks.
-The paving will take place at the end of June.
+The paving will take place in July.

 - Reservations Required to access Rollins State Park: Visitors must make a reservation prior to arrival at the park.
 Visitors who do not make a reservation, will be turned away.
 Reservations must be made prior to the arrival and no later than 9am the day of your visit. https://www.nhstateparks.org/planning/day-use-reservations